 Round Square schools share the philosophy that education is more than just textbook learning.
 It is about personal development, global understanding, and the importance of compassion.
 It is a belief that education encompasses the creation of crucial life skills and the confidence to put them to use; the understanding of both the world and our own place within it; and that we can use our skills and talents to work with and support others.

 Round Square provides a framework, known as the IDEALS (Internationalism, Democracy, Environmentalism, Adventure, Leadership and Service), to help develop these ideas and encourage thought and practice beyond the school gates.
-Being a member of Round Square opens our doors to greater opportunities for our girls, be that through exchanges, conferences or ‘Big Build’ service projects.
+Being a member of Round Square opens our doors to greater opportunities for our students, be that through exchanges, conferences or ‘Big Build’ service projects.

 How does Cobham Hall live the IDEALS?